GautierED/MyNFTs/README.md

 This project let you create NFTs from scratch without any coding knowledge.
 To create NFTs you need to do 2 things :
-- create a solidity smart contract with a minting & setBaseURI functions this smart contract will define how many NFTs will be mint, how much can be minted per one person and its price
+- create a solidity smart contract with a minting & setBaseURI functions. this smart contract will define how many NFTs will be mint, how much can be minted per one person and its price

 - generate images and metadata randomly from differents layers